t1stm/ThirtyDollarTools/README.md

 Audio output quality: Garbage, constantly clipping.
 Sounds like Fishers' Price toys.

-Loops and things: Not stable, constanctly cause errors with the result.
+Loops and things: Not stable, constantly cause errors with the result.

 Changing speed of samples: Works, but needs fine tuning to get the octaves right.

+Changing volumes: Not implemented, yet.